smart-rb/smart_injection/README.md

 ## Major Features

-- method-injection strategy (implicit constructor-injection - in the future);
+- method-injection strategy (implicit constructor-injection strategy - in the future);
 - realized as a mixin;
 - instance-method dependency injection;
 - class-method dependency injection;